CS - Computer Science

 3 Credits3 Weekly Lecture Hours

-This course will introduce the fundamentals and purposes of cloud computing on Amazon Web Services (AWS).
-Students will learn to provision and manage cloud resources and services on AWS such as virtual machines, web application services, storage, networking, and databases.
-The content of this course is aligned with learning objectives for the AWS Technical Essentials training, AWS Cloud Practitioner and the SysOps Administrator certification exams.
+This course will introduce the fundamentals and purposes of cloud computing using the Amazon Web Services (AWS) cloud platform.
+Students will use live AWS Console and Command Line interfaces and automation tools to provision, administer, architect, and manage online resources and services via Amazon Web Services, including virtual machines, application services, storage, networking, and databases.
+The content of this course is explicitly aligned with the learning objectives of the AWS Certified Cloud Practitioner and the AWS Certified Solutions Architect exams, which students are highly encouraged to complete to enhance employability.
+Information will be provided to students regarding certification exam registration.

 Upon successful completion of this course, students should be able to: